 All staff who work at the school who come into contact with children and in whom the children have trust will be given appropriate CPD in matters relating to Safeguarding.

 The School will build and maintain close working relationships with the Southern Area Multi Agency Team (MAT).

-At the present time all matters relating to child protection will be reported to a designated Child Protection Officer, the Headteacher, or in his absence the Deputy Headteacher or the Key Stage 2 Coordinator.
+At the present time all matters relating to child protection will be reported to a designated Child Protection Officer, the Headteacher, or in her absence the Deputy Headteacher or the Key Stage 2 Coordinator.
 They will deal with the matter using the guidance provided in The Safeguarding Children Board (SCB) Inter-agency Child Protection Procedures.

 Rushen Primary School provides a secure site, but the site is only as secure as the people who use it.
 Therefore all people on the site have to adhere to the rules, which govern it.
 Laxity can cause potential problems to safeguarding.